madame-r/p_restaurant/README.md

 ```

-If you encounter the same kind of issue, try to replace it by its function instead.
+If you encounter the same kind of issue, try to replace the property by its function instead.

 ```html
 <p>Stock : {{ one_item.getStockQuantity() }} </p>